 2 Sick Doctors

-Although doctors often feel obligated to work while sick, they put their patients with weakened immune systems at risk of infection when the doctors do so.
-In a survey of health-care providers (including 280 doctors) at the Children’s Hospital of Philadelphia, 83 percent admitted to working while sick at least once during the past year.
+Physicians often feel compelled to work despite being ill, inadvertently exposing immunocompromised patients to contagious diseases.
+A survey of 280 health‑care workers at Children’s Hospital of Philadelphia found that 83 percent admitted to working while sick at least once in the past year.

 1 ‘Never Events’ And Serious Untoward Incidents

-“Never events” (occurrences that should never happen) can make patients sicker.
-These preventable incidents, such as operating on the wrong part of a patient’s body or leaving foreign objects inside a patient’s body, can seriously harm or kill patients.
+“Never events” refer to preventable catastrophes that should never occur—such as operating on the wrong body part or leaving a foreign object inside a patient.
+These incidents can cause severe injury or death.

 ]]>